auxfuse/Milestone4/README.md

 * <a href="https://balsamiq.com/">Balsamiq</a> ~ Used for the creation of my pre-build wireframes showing the main elements and differences in size of same through small to large screen sizes.
 * <a href="https://realfavicongenerator.net/">Favicon Generator</a> ~ Used to create favicon from custom Logo I created for the project.
 * <a href="https://validator.w3.org/">W3C HTML Validator</a> & <a href="https://validator.w3.org/">W3C CSS Validator</a> & <a href="https://jshint.com/">JSHint</a> ~ Used to check the validity and efficiency of my code.
-* <a href="https://github.com/django-extensions/django-extensions">Django Extensions Plugin ~ For validating my templates for any jinja rendering errors.
+* <a href="https://github.com/django-extensions/django-extensions">Django Extensions Plugin</a> ~ For validating my templates for any jinja rendering errors.
 * <a href="https://autoprefixer.github.io/">Autoprefixer CSS Online</a> ~ Used to check for possible webkits required in the applications stylesheet ensuring Cross-browser support.
 * <a href="http://pep8online.com/">PEP 8 Online Validator</a> ~ to check my python code to be consistent with PEP8 requirements.
 * <a href="https://fontawesome.com/icons?d=gallery">Font Awesome Icons</a> ~ For social icons used in Footer and Iconography present throughout site.